chrisdiana/cms.js/README.md

 CMS.js sends an AJAX call to your specified folders and looks for Markdown files.
 After they are found, it takes care of everything else and delivers a full website.

+## Demo

+Check out a working [demo here](http://cdmedia.github.io/cms.js/demo/)

 ## Quick Start

-1.Clone the repo: `git clone https://github.com/cdmedia/cms.js.git`
+1. Clone the repo: `git clone https://github.com/cdmedia/cms.js.git`
-2.Run `bower install`
+2. Run `bower install`
-3.Make sure Apache htaccess is enabled
+3. Make sure Apache htaccess is enabled
-4.Configure `js/config.js` to your liking
+4. Configure `js/config.js` to your liking
-5.Visit your site!
+5. Visit your site!

 ## Migration from Jekyll